-GAO Issues Report on CFPB Reorganization: What It Says and Why It Matters
+Democrat-Requested GAO Report on CFPB Reorganization: What Are the Highlights?

 The Government Accountability Office (GAO) has released a formal report, GAO-26-108448, documenting the reorganization efforts underway at the Consumer Financial Protection Bureau.
-Transmitted to congressional requesters on January 27, 2026, the report covers the period from February through August 2025 and presents a factual timeline of what happened at the agency during that window.
+The report covers the period from February through August 2025 and presents a factual timeline of what happened at the agency during that window.

 GAO states clearly that it takes no position on the underlying policy questions.
 Its focus was on documenting dates and events.